wpmobile/wpt-mobile-sdk/integration-guide/README.md

 For each target of your app:

-1. Add `WorldpayTotalSDK.framework` to *"Framworks, Libraries, and Embedded Content"*
+1. Add `WorldpayTotalSDK.framework` to *"Frameworks, Libraries, and Embedded Content"*
 2. Add the directory you have put the framework file in to *“Framework Search Paths”*, e.g. `$(PROJECT_DIR)/Frameworks/` (recursive)
 3. Add the `Dependencies` directory inside the framework file to *“Import Paths”*, e.g. `$(PROJECT_DIR)/Frameworks/WorldpayTotalSDK.framework/Dependencies/` (recursive)